PracHub

 NoneML System Design

 Design a system that serves online model-inference requests on GPUs.
-Requests arrive one at a time from clients, but GPU throughput is much better when compatible requests are grouped into batches.
+Requests arrive one at a time from clients, but GPU throughput is far higher when compatible requests are grouped into batches: a larger batch amortizes the fixed per-step cost (kernel launches, reading weights from HBM) across more requests.
+Every request you add to a batch, however, makes earlier-arriving requests wait — so the system must form the largest useful batch it can without blowing any single request's latency budget.

 • batches compatible requests together,